jasonrwang/EPA_binder/README.md

 ### Adding More Packages

-You can either:
-- Make a new cell and run `%pip install package_name` (works best for quick testing)
-- Edit one of the above requirements/install files to include the package you want to use for next time you launch Binder
+Edit one of the above requirements/install files to include the package you want to use for next time you launch Binder.

+If you need to do something quickly, make a new cell and:

+- With a Python kernel, run `%pip install package_name`
+- With an R kernel, run `install.packages("package_name")`